gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-26-clock-polling
+Poll the clock.
+Also use the clock controls to resume, pause, backup or move forward.

+Also allow a game player to opt in for clock alerts.

 ## step-25-clock-websocket
 Attempted to use a websocket to get message from the server.
 Tried three ways